×

 Delivery of Chemotherapy Drugs

-The oncologists at the HCG Cancer Hospital can deliver chemotherapy drugs through various routes, such as oral, intravenous, and intramuscular administration.
-The other routes of administration recommended at chemotherapy centers include intrathecal chemotherapy, intraperitoneal chemotherapy, and intraarterial chemotherapy.
-The intravenous delivery of the drugs can be through a port, needle, catheter, or pump.
-Patients generally require the delivery of the drugs through multiple sessions.
-In most cases, the administration of drugs occurs within a few minutes to a few hours at the chemotherapy care centers.
+In most cases, the administration of drugs occurs within a few minutes to a few hours.
 However, some patients may require continuous drug infusions that may take a few days, depending on the chemotherapy treatment protocol for a particular cancer.

 There are various applications of chemotherapy in cancer management.
 These include:

-The types of chemotherapy treatments may be classified based on their mechanisms of action.
-These include:
+The types of chemotherapy treatments may be classified based on their mechanisms of action against cancer cells.
+The following are the different types of chemotherapy drugs:

-• Alkylating agents: These agents interfere with the process of cell division by damaging DNA.
+These agents interfere with the process of multiplication of cancer cells by damaging DNA.
 The cancers treated with alkylating agents include lymphoma, multiple myeloma, breast cancer, lung cancer, and ovarian cancer.

 The types of chemotherapy treatment may be divided based on routes of administration.
 These include:

-• Intravenous administration: It is one of the most common routes for delivering chemotherapy.
+It is one of the most common routes for delivering chemo drugs or common chemotherapy types.
 The route of administration is vein or blood vessel.
 It is usually given in drip form.

-• Topical administration: This route is generally chosen for delivering drugs to patients with skin cancer.
-These formulations are available in the form of creams and gels.
+This route is generally chosen for delivering drugs to patients with skin cancer and precancerous lesions.
+These formulations are available in the form of creams and gels, which can be applied to the target site as prescribed by the specialist.

-• Intraperitoneal chemotherapy: This route of chemotherapy administration involves direct administration of the drugs in the abdominal cavity to treat cancers of the abdominal organs, particularly the peritoneum.
+This route of chemotherapy administration involves direct administration of the drugs into the abdominal cavity to treat cancers of the abdominal organs, particularly the peritoneum.

 Some measures may help the patients effectively prepare for medical oncology treatment.
 These include: